davygoat/simh-os32/README.txt

    Required packages: tcl, expect, tcllib
    Copy example.shadow.config to shadow.config
-   Edit according to your needs, note md5sum command for named users Start SimH by running the OS32-FTPd script
+   Edit according to your needs.
+   Start SimH by running the OS32-FTPd script
+   Type FTP for help.
+   Use FTP ADDUSER to add a user.

    ftp localhost 2121
    Username: 25